Autism Assessment in Adelaide

 - Hand flapping, spinning, toe walking, excessive teeth grinding

-- Non-functional play with objects, lining up toys and objects, repetitively opening and closing doors or repetitively turning lights on and off
+- Non-functional play with objects, lining up toys and objects, repetitively opening and closing doors, or repetitively turning lights on and off

 - Adherence to unusual routine